Skip to content

 Legend has it that one night, Justinian had a dream while sleeping in his imperial chambers.
 In this dream, holy wisdom whispered inspiration into his ear, urging him to build a grand cathedral that would surpass all others.
 A structure so magnificent that it would leave everyone speechless.
 And so, he began his mission to bring his dream to life.

-When Justinian entered the newly completed Hagia Sophia on December 27, 537, he fell silent for a long time.
+When Justinian entered the newly completed church on December 27, 537, he fell silent for a long time.
 According to the chronicler Procopius of Kaisareia, he exclaimed: ‘Solomon, I have surpassed you!’
 The emperor referred to the biblical Temple of Solomon in Israel in proportions, beauty and wealth.

 No time to read now?
 Save fascinating Hagia Sophia facts to read later.